DaffyDrone/groupieBot/props.md

-	["beer", "@ Digs this song and poured you a :beer:"], ["chicken", "Oh boy, this song is making @ do the funky chicken!"], ["sweet", "Ah yeah, @ you friggin rule man!"], ["nice", "@ loves this song so much he went streaking!!"]
-	["eagles", "@ I hate the f–in’ Eagles, man!"], ["metallica", "We don't need no stinkin' dave mustaine!"], ["bieber","Nice play @, thank god it isn't Justin Bieber!"]
+	["beer", "@ Digs this song and poured you a :beer:"], ["chicken", "Oh boy, this song is making @ do the funky chicken!"], ["sweet", "Ah yeah, @ you friggin rule man!"], ["nice", "@ loves this song so much he went streaking!!"], ["eagles", "@ I hate the f–in’ Eagles, man!"], ["metallica", "We don't need no stinkin' dave mustaine!"], ["bieber","Nice play @, thank god it isn't Justin Bieber!"]